How to Plan and Budget for Property Taxes.

 Most people worry about coming up with a down-payment for their first home.
 It can take a long time to accumulate enough money, and it seems damn near impossible for most Americans.
 Start with some research and do yourself a favor with some real financial planning.

-Before we purchased this home, we were living just south of San Francisco.
+Before we purchased our home, we were living just south of San Francisco.
 We initially lived in the Mission and had the joy of our rent increasing by 15% after our first year.
 Realizing that we really wanted more control over our finances in the future we decided to move south to save money.
 Our next apartment was a total shithole (we just thought it was outdated but we were wrong), I’m not kidding, we had quite an issue with rats & raccoons in our walls.
 I’ll spare you the gross details.
+Let’s just say our cat Templeton was a pretty big asset.

 Property taxes vary depending on where you live, so it’s important to include this when you look at your total cost of living.